Gods in the Odyssey: Calypso and Circe

 Two interesting goddesses in the Odyssey are Calypso and Circe, who both show friendly and hostile reactions toward Odysseus.

 Calypso rescued Odysseus after his ship and crew were destroyed by the storm created by Zeus after Odysseus's crew killed Helios's sun cattle, even after a warning from Circe.
 She tended to his needs on her isolated island and made him her lover.
 In total, Calypso held Odysseus captive on her island for seven years and she hoped for him to stay there with her forever as her husband.
 Seeing as Calypso was a daughter of a Titan, Odysseus could not argue or resist the goddess’ desires and it took the divine intervention of Zeus to ensure Odysseus passage onto his next destination.
 While appearing hostile towards Odysseus in her deeds of keeping him captive on her isle for so long against his will, Calypso does genuinely care for Odysseus.
 She feeds and shelters him and allows him to wander the isle at his own will.
 She does not bear him any ill-will as he is preparing to leave her island and helps him out by showing the best places to obtain wood from her island for his ship and provides the tools for constructing it.
 Calypso can be seen to be a friendly goddess, but a bit sharp-tongued too.
 When she learns that she must release Odysseus, she criticizes the gods and how they are able to have affairs and sleep with mortal women whilst Goddesses suffer consequences if their intentions are not as pure.

 Circe, like Calypso, is also a goddess found in an isolated location, with her house among dense woodland.
 Circe is initially hostile to Odysseus and his men and attempts to turn them all to pigs with a potion slipped into the wine with honey she offers them, but with Hermes' aid, Odysseus is able to enter her abode and pacify her.
 She returns all of Odysseus’ men to their natural state and offers them food and hospitality for one year.
 Unlike Calypso, Circe appears to be quite unemotional with Odysseus.
 She is of great help to him and his homeward journey.

+Minor gods

 There are other gods in the Odyssey that play minor roles in aiding Odysseus’ homeward journey.
 Because of their small role, there is very little that can be said about them.